Arthiene/CS361-Assignment-7/README.md

 For response: Entering localhost:3000, localhost:3000/signup, or localhost:3000/login will give back to the user the data for the html pages that will allow them to signup and login.

-To use my program effectively send the user to localhost:3000, but before that make sure to start up the server using node server.js and make sure Express is downlowaded.
+To use my program effectively send the user to localhost:3000, but before that make sure to start up the server using node server.js and make sure Express is downloaded.

 ![UML](CS_361_A9_Diagram_1.jpeg)